 Mweheire stated that this huge investment in the oil infrastructure would create jobs for people and taxes for government and ultimately boost economic activities.

-Mweheire said oil and gas will see Uganda put back to growth levels of 9+% up from the 5% recorded for the last five years.
+Mweheire said oil and gas will see Uganda back to growth levels of 9+%, up from the 5% recorded for the last five years.

 He said that Uganda’s policy of liberalisation and allowing 100% foreign business ownership and profit repatriation makes it easy for investors to come and do business.
-He also said that Uganda’s population opportunity of 70% [of the population] being under the age of 24 means there is a strong workforce to support economic activities.
+He also said that the fact that Uganda’s population has 70% under the age of 24, means there is a strong workforce to support economic activities.

-He also said that the presence of regional market and others are an opportunity for investors in oil and gas and other areas to make money.
+Mweheire added that the presence of a big regional market is an opportunity for investors in oil and gas and other areas to make money.

 “Uganda is land locked but land linked,” he said, “It is peaceful, democratic and stable.”

-He said that President Yoweri Museveni love for investors mean there is political will and support for FDI into the country which is and would translate into positive economic growth.
+He said that President Yoweri Museveni’s love for investors mean there is a political will and support for Foreign Direct Investment (FDI) into the country which is and would translate into positive economic growth.

-Stanbic’s annual economic fora for Chinese business community in Uganda relates to opportunities created by trade between Uganda and Chine that grew to the tune of over US$700 million at the end of 2016.
+Stanbic’s annual economic forum for the Chinese business community in Uganda aims to show opportunities created by trade between Uganda and China.
+This trade grew to the tune of over US$700 million at the end of 2016.